njitacm/jerseyctf-2022-challenges/misc/mystery/README.md

 * Someone thought it would be fun to leave this mysterious clue.
 How do these two items lead to the flag?

 ## Hint
-* This detective has innovative search tool.
+* This detective has an innovative search tool.

 ## Solution
 * Realize that the image of Benedict Cumberbatch is pointing towards Sherlock.
 The Sherlock tool can be used with a username to identify their online and social media accounts.
 By running it, identify several social media accounts including Twitter.
 Search of recent njcybersecurity Tweets shows a comment on March 2nd with the flag.